Specialty Contact Lenses

 Getting Fitted for Specialty Contact Lenses

 If you are interested in contacts, our doctors will perform a comprehensive contact lens exam.
 During this exam, they will evaluate a series of metrics including your cornea shape and size.
 They will also look at your corrective vision needs and your overall eye health.
-At the conclusion of the exam, our doctors will have a better understanding of if you require specialty contact lenses and what kind would be best for you.
-The next step will be a specialty contact lenses fitting to ensure that your contacts sit correctly on your eyes.
+Following the exam, our doctors will be able to determine if you need specialty contact lenses and what kind would be best for you.
+The next step will be a specialty contact lens fitting to ensure that your contacts sit correctly on your eyes.